-Chris worked for a year as a full-time boycott organizer for César Chávez’s United Farm Workers Union, earning $5 a week plus room and board, then studied creative writing at San Francisco State University.
-For a long period he worked in and then ran his family’s retail irrigation-supply business in Mountain View.
-From 1983 to 1989 he was the publisher and chief editor of The Short Story Review headquartered in San Francisco, the first journal to publish work by Chinese-American writer Amy Tan.
+Chris Gabbard grew up in Palo Alto, California.
+From 1983 to 1989 he was the publisher and chief editor of The Short Story Review, the first journal to publish work by Chinese-American writer Amy Tan.
 He married Ilene Chazan in 1992, and in 1999 he earned a Ph.D. in English literature at Stanford.

 Chris now teaches British Enlightenment literature and Disability Studies in the Humanities at the University of North Florida in Jacksonville.
 It was while wrapping up his dissertation at Stanford in 1999 that his severely impaired son August was born.
 The event sparked his interest in Disability Studies.
 His memoir A Life Beyond Reason grew out of an essay published in 2010 in The Chronicle of Higher Education.
 August died in 2013; video and pictures of him can be viewed at A Boy Named August.
 Chris and Ilene have one surviving child, Clio, who is now studying dance with the Sarasota Ballet.